-Liver Nose EYES - The eyes are of medium size and may be any color or combination of colors.
+EYES - The eyes are of medium size and may be any color or combination of colors.
 Almond-shaped eyes are the most desirable, followed in order of preference by oval and round.
 The eyes are set obliquely.
 Eye rims are black except that liver eye rims are acceptable in dogs whose coat colors are shades of red with white.

-Faults: (A) Bulging eyes; (B) eyes set too wide; (C) too close together.
+Faults: Eyes set too wide or too close together.